Rational-Link/Chainlink-Public-Jobs-Specs/ETH-Sepolia-Testnet/Get Uint256/README.md

 # Get > Uint256
-This smart contract is designed to retrieve a single Uint256 value from our oracle using a public JSON API that is compatible with `curl GET` requests.
+This smart contract is designed to retrieve a single Uint256 value from an oracle using a public JSON API that is compatible with `curl GET` requests.

 ## Standard Use Cases:
 - Returns a single unsighed value from the oracle (i.e., a number that can only be zero or positive).